How to Reset Your Tire Pressure Sensor (TPMS Reset Guide)

 3. A Faulty TPMS Sensor

-Additionally, sensors can malfunction due to:
+Sensors can also malfunction due to:

 4. Recent Tire Rotation or Replacement